The US Constitution Paraphrased

 Clause 15: Congress has the authority to call out the militia [citizens trained to fight in an emergency] in order to enforce U.S. laws, restrain rebellions, and fight off foreign invasions.
 [Today, this role is considered officially filled by the National Guard, but technically consists of all able-bodied males aged 17 to 45; it also includes females in the National Guard. *]

-Clause 16: Congress may organize, arm [and pay], and determine the training of the militia, and govern them when they are engaged in national service.
+Clause 16: Congress may organize, arm [and pay], and determine the training of the militia, and govern them when they are engaged in federal service.
 But individual states may appoint the militia's officers, and train them according to Congress's directions.

 Clause 17: Congress has the authority to have control over a specific District.
 This district must not be more than ten square miles of land that various states will give up for this purpose.
 When Congress has agreed on arrangements for this District, it shall become the capitol of the United States.
 Congress shall also have authority over lands in various states that they purchase for military forts, arsenals, dock yards, and whatever other buildings they need even when those facilities are within a state.